orangejuice/blog/data/activity/movie-梁思成-林徽因-2010/record.en.md

   subtitle: 2010 / Mainland China / Romance Documentary Biography / Hu Jingcao
 ---

-The content is overly sensational, seductive, long-winded, and lacks rational refinement.
-The short and sharp 4-episode behind-the-scenes content is even more comfortable to watch than the main film, which ultimately convinced me to give a score of 5.
-The content of the 8th episode was a bit surprising.
-This documentary is worth watching both inside and out, with the 19th-century social changes and personal experiences seen from the early 20th century perspective.
-All in all, it is unexpectedly good.
+The content is overly melodramatic and lengthy, lacking rational refinement and robust simplicity.
+The short and compelling 4-episode highlights are even more comfortable to watch than the main film, ultimately persuading me to give it a 5-star rating.
+The content in episode 8 was somewhat surprising.
+This documentary is worth watching both inside and out, considering the societal changes and personal experiences of the 19th century through the eyes of the early 20th century.
+Overall, it's unexpectedly good.